 - Blood tests and tumor markers

-- Imaging files if available
+- Original imaging files if available

 Why Translation Support Matters

-Cancer consultations often involve complex information: diagnosis, staging, pathology, treatment options, medication risks, surgical possibilities, radiotherapy planning, and follow-up schedules.
+Cancer consultations often involve complex information: diagnosis, staging, pathology, treatment options, medication risks, surgical possibilities, radiotherapy planning and follow-up schedules.
 Machine translation may be enough for simple words, but it is often not enough for important medical communication.

 How Chinese Medical Navigator Can Help